2bam/fotodumper/README.md

 # FOTODUMPER v2
 Based on fotodumper by @armdz
+This version intends to be more robust against errors and server discrepancies (you wouldn't believe how many there are)

 Download entire http://fotolog.com account.
 Photos, comments, and extra data.
 Saved as json, ready to parse and visualize.
 ALSO INCLUDES "protolog" a very simple html fotolog like visualizer.